JohnsonBiophysicsLab/membrane-selects-symmetric-growth-si/data/new_valid_results_20260721/README.md

 # New Valid Results, July 2026

-This folder contains only the newest valid result artifacts needed for the July 2026 supplemental figure updates.
-It intentionally does not mirror the full local/cluster result folders.
+This folder contains only the newest valid result artifacts needed for the figure and supplemental figure updates for July 2026 revision.
+It intentionally does not mirror the full local/cluster result folders, because this revision include a few extensive HOOMD-blue dependent Fourier-Space simulaitons (Ref:
+Samuel L. Foley & Margaret E. Johnson, Dynamical Simulation of Membrane Bending by Flexible Protein Assemblies, arxiv. https://arxiv.org/abs/2607.06378).

 Included: